ebp-nor/genome_annotation_comparative_genomics_part1/01_repeatmasking.md

 ```
 /projects/ec146/work
 ```
-with you username for instance.
+with your username for instance.
 You can do this by
 ```
 mkdir -p /projects/ec146/work/$USER
 ```